Shunting layout for G1MRA 75th October 2022

 This can just hold 3 wagons in one siding and 2 wagons in each of the other two sidings.

 The basic principle is simple – place 6 wagons randomly in the sidings.
 Select the sequence for 4 wagons.
+Then attempt to shunt them into that order.

 Note it is impossible to get the loco and 3 wagons beyond the final turnout.